tzouzvag1/tzouzvag1/README.md

 - 👋 Hi, I’m @tzouzvag1
-- 👀 I’m interested in minecraft moding
+- 👀 I’m interested in learning new programming languages
-- 🌱 I’m currently learning html/css/js
+- 🌱 I’m currently learning java
 - 📫 How to reach me?
 By dming me on discord @youngplayer56
 - 😄 Pronouns: he/him